The Leading New York Airport at a Glance

 What are the transportation options from New York Airport?

 JFK Airport is adequately connected to every area of New York City.
-Hence, apart from the convenient New York airport taxis, the premium JFK airport transfers, and the handy car rentals, passengers can use the subway, the commuter train, or even the bus.
+Hence, apart from the convenient New York airport taxis, the premium JFK airport transfers, and the handy car rentals, passengers can use the subway, the commuter train, or even the bus to travel from JFK to downtown NYC.